Iridescent: A Framework Enabling Online System Implementation Specialization: Case Studies

 \subsection{LibLPM}

 LibLPM~\cite{liblpm} is an open-source Longest Prefix Match (LPM) library written in C with built-in support for IPv4 and IPv6 addresses.
-LPM is an important operation that is used in packet routing for finding the best and most accurate matches in routing tables for incoming packets.
+LPM is a key operation in packet routing for finding the closest matching route in routing tables for incoming packets.
+To integrate LibLPM with \sys, we create two different specializations: